-I’m sure the word compliance was brought up several times during your CPAP setup, and you have received calls to make sure you are compliant.
+I’m sure the word "compliance" was brought up several times during your continuous positive airway pressure (CPAP) machine setup, and you may have received calls to make sure you are compliant.
 Being compliant is important to get the full benefit of therapy.

-However, what you may not realize is that your insurance company may require compliance.
-As well as government agencies such as Medicare, DOT (Department of Transportation), or the FAA (Federal Aviation Administration).
+What you may not realize is that your insurance company may require compliance, as well as government agencies such as Medicare, DOT (Department of Transportation), or the FAA (Federal Aviation Administration).

 How many hours do I need to be compliant?

 Being compliant is crucial to a good night's sleep and feeling better.
-Remember, you are either stopping breathing or coming close to stopping breathing while you sleep and being put on CPAP is what is going to help prevent that.
-Not to mention all the health risks that are associated without the use of your CPAP such as heart attack, stroke, to name a few.
+Remember, you are either stopping breathing or coming close to stopping breathing while you sleep, and using a CPAP is what is going to help prevent that.
+There are a number of health risks associated with not using a CPAP, such as heart attack and stroke.

 Why the requirements?

-You may be wondering why the requirements?
+You may be wondering, why the requirements?
 Well, your insurance company is not going to want to pay for something you are not using.
-So many of them require a CPAP compliance report from your machine to ensure that you are meeting the requirements.
-If you're not compliant, some companies will go as far as having you return your machine.
+As a result, many of them require a CPAP compliance report from your machine to ensure that you are meeting the requirements.
+If you are not compliant, some companies will go as far as having you return your machine.

 How to become compliant

 Not compliant yet?
-Here are some tips that helped me.
-Put your CPAP on and read a book in bed, or during the day watch TV.
+Put your CPAP on and read a book in bed, or during the day while watching TV.
 Getting acclimated to the mask is so important to therapy.

 Remember, it is an adjustment to have something on your face, let alone having air blowing at you.
 If you are like me and are sensitive to sound, I recommend playing classical music to help distract the sound of your breathing.